 After our biweekly Saturday meeting, our boss usually takes us somewhere for lunch.
 I don’t always join them because

-I’m antisocial I have things to do in the afternoon, but this time around I was like yeah whatever.
-Glad I did, because I discovered a gem of a seafood restaurant in Balakong ! :)
+I’m antisocial I have things to do in the afternoon, but this time around I was glad I did, because I discovered a gem of a seafood restaurant in Balakong.

 Fish maw soup.
-What’s a maw?
-They’re dried fish bladders :D They don’t have a fishy taste but absorb the flavours of whatever ingredients they’re cooked with.
+They don’t have a fishy taste but absorb the flavours of whatever ingredients they’re cooked with.
 The soup was flavourful (I think it had chicken stock in it), coupled with the fragrance of spring onions, while the maw lent it a crunchy feel.

 Pork rib curry was da bomb.
 Potatoes were done just right – not too hard or soft, while the ribs were fall off the bone tender.
 Some places make it with lots of coconut milk, which is creamy but might overpower the original flavour – but the curry was strong with this one.
 Perfect with rice!